Chat Interface

 Model Settings

-Model settings are synchronized with the Model Settings parameters in the assistant settings.
-For details, see Assistant Settings.
+Model settings are synchronized with the Model Settings in Assistant Settings.
+See Assistant Settings for details.

-In the conversation settings, only the model settings apply to the current assistant; other settings apply globally.
-For example, if you set the message style to bubbles, it will be in bubble style for any topic of any assistant.
+In chat settings, only the model settings apply to the current assistant; other settings apply globally.
+For example, if you set the message style to bubble, it will be a bubble style for any topic in any assistant.

 Message Settings